Chelsea reject Bayern loan bid for Hudson-Odoi that included £70m option to buy | Goal.com

 All four could leave Chelsea as they look to trim their squad after making six signings this summer, at a cost totalling around £220m ($275m).

-Rudiger is interesting Tottenham, West Ham, AC Milan, Inter and Paris Saint-Germain, while Alonso and Emerson are both being targeted by Inter.
+Rudiger has attracted interest from Tottenham, West Ham, AC Milan, Inter and Paris Saint-Germain, while Alonso and Emerson are both being targeted by Inter.